iosband/iosband.github.io/_posts/2015-07-05-ian-launches-blog.md

 I'm interested in how to make good decisions under uncertainty and I want to write some articles that help make progress in understanding this problem.
 This topic is so insanely broad that nobody really believes me when I say that's what I study... but it's true, or at least that is the goal.
 What we usually study in machine learning makes up only one very small part of that bigger question.
-In this blog, I hope to outline some of the interesting research topics that I have been involved in.
+In this blog, I hope to outline some of the small part of the research in this area that I have been involved in.

 In particular, I intend to discuss some elements of the [reinforcement learning](http://webdocs.cs.ualberta.ca/~sutton/book/the-book.html) problem, which has received far less attention than other more traditional machine learning topics such as classification or regression.
 In fact, in its most general form reinforcement learning (RL) contains classification, regression and all supervised learning as a special case... so if we can solve RL then we don't need to worry about anything else!